 - “Certificato storico di residenza” proving residence in Italy for at least two consecutive years;

-- Birth certificate of the parent who was a former Italian citizen;
+- Original extract of birth certificate of the parent who was a former Italian citizen;

 - “Certificato storico di cittadinanza” of the parent who was a former citizen;